dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

                     - 4a2.
 The system refreshes the friends tab.
                 - 4b.
 The friend request could not be rejected due to a server error.
                     - 4b1.
 The system informs the user that the friend request was not rejected and displays the relevant server error.
-                - 4c.
-The user is trying to reject a friend request from themselves.
-                    - 4c1.
-The system informs the user that they cannot reject a friend request from themselves.

         4. **Remove a friend**
             - **Description**: Users can remove a friend from their friends list.